SWEG-2016EC-Batch/404/ETS1109-Nazrawit-Tewodros/playingWithNumber/playingWithNumber.md

 ## **PSEUDOCODE**
 1. Start the program
 2. Choose an operation to perform from a menu.
-3. If choice is equal to 1...
+3. If choice is equal to 1... perform the first operation
+4. else perform teh othetr
+5. stop the program